dan-1d/asyncio/_posts/2020-12-23-adding-bluetooth-apt-x-low-latency-to-am-fm-radio.md

 ---
 # Goal

-The mission: integrate a bluetooth Apt-X Low Latency receiver into an AM/FM portable radio to use for watching TV (with a matching Apt-X Low Latency Transmitter); do it in a few hours' of effort using on-hand materials.
+The mission: integrate a bluetooth Apt-X Low Latency receiver into an AM/FM portable radio to use for watching TV (with a matching Apt-X Low Latency Transmitter); do it in a few hours of effort using on-hand materials.

 ![](/uploads/bt-radio-final.jpg)

 I had a Panasonic RF-2400D, which is a fabulously simple audio device - it receives AM and FM radio.
-However, I wanted a higher-quality audio that a pretty terrible portable speaker I had been using for watching TV.
+I wanted to use this for higher-quality audio that a pretty terrible portable Bluetooth speaker I had been using for watching TV.
 The proposal was to integrate a Bluetooth Apt-X Low Latency receiver (BT-Rx) into this radio.
 A few problems needed to be solved:

 * Find the line-out audio signal from the RF processing chip
 * Engineer a solution to multiplex the AM/FM signal and the line-out from the BT Rx to the audio amplifier.
 * Combine stereo output from Bluetooth to mono
 * Adapt the existing power sources to permanently power the BTRx
 * Physically mount the BTRx